Angular-cz/courseware/Readme.md

 # CourseWare exercise materials processor

-CourseWare is tool for generating interactive materials for your lectures.
+CourseWare is a tool for generating interactive materials for your lectures.

 ## Motivation
 When you start creating materials you ussualy starts with nothing, then you go through the text files and html pages and there